Gender bias on Wikipedia: User-led efforts

 Dedicated edit-a-thons have been organized to increase the coverage of women's topics in Wikipedia and to encourage more women to edit Wikipedia.
 These events are supported by the Wikimedia Foundation, which sometimes provides mentors and technology to help guide newer editors through the process.
-Recent edit-a-thons have given specific focus to topics such as Australian female neuroscientists and women in Jewish history.
+A few examples of edit-a-thons focused on specific topics included Australian female neuroscientists and women in Jewish history.

 An early-2015 initiative to create a "women-only" space for Wikipedia editors was strongly opposed by Wikipedians.

-Some users have tried to combat this male-dominated space by creating support groups for female Wikipedia users, a prominent one being the WikiWomen's User Group.
+Some users have tried to combat this male-dominated space by creating support groups for female Wikipedia users, one being the WikiWomen's User Group.
 This group is used not only to promote women editing and contributing on more pages, but to also add more pages about women who contribute to society at large.

 The Wikipedia Teahouse project was launched with the goal to provide a user-friendly environment for newcomers, with a particular goal of boosting women's participation in Wikipedia.

 In the summer of 2015, the WikiProject Women in Red was launched on the English-language version of Wikipedia, focusing on the creation of new articles about notable women.
 Mainly through its monthly virtual editathons, Women in Red encourages editors to participate in extending Wikipedia's coverage.
 Thanks in part to the efforts of this project, by June 2018 some 17,000 new women's biographies had been added to Wikipedia.

 Many Wikiprojects are committed to promoting editors' contribution on gender and women studies, which include "WikiProject women, WikiProject feminism, WikiProject gender studies, and the WikiProject countering systemic bias/gender gap task force".

 Expanding beyond the male/female gender binary, Wikiproject LGBT creates a space for "re/writing the inclusion and representation of LGBTQ culture into Wikipedia mainspace".